hasnainnaeem/Gunshot-Detection-in-Audio/README.md

 # Gunshot-Detection-in-Audio
  Deep learning model is implemented using TensorFlow 2.0 to detect Gunshots.
-97.5% testing set accuracy and 99% training set accuracy was achieved using TensorFlow 2.0.
+97.5% testing set accuracy and 99% training set accuracy was achieved on binary-Urban8k, using TensorFlow 2.0.

 ## Project Includes
 - Project Notebook